JuliaIO/ProtoBuf.jl/PROTOC.md

 - Extensions are not supported yet.
 - Groups are not supported.
 They are deprecated anyway.
 - Enums are declared as `Int32` types in the generated code.
 For every enum, a separate named tuple is generated with fields matching the enum values.
 The `lookup` method can be used to verify valid values.
+- In order to use the code generator, you must have installed ProtoBuf in the base Julia environment (`]activate; add ProtoBuf`).